 The role and mission of museums in contemporary society

-The position of the museum as a traditional, slow and very often conservative institution is, in modern society inclined to quick and unpredictable changes, very complex and challenging.
-Museum professionals must listen to the needs of the audience, following their interests and they also have to recognize/forsee all the questions that life in the modern age brings to an individual, family, profession, city, state and civilization.
-Therefore, a museum expert must be well-informed, broadly educated, proactive, extremely creative and a bit of a magician in order to overcome any challanges that may be encountered along that way.
-On these grounds, a new museum profession has emerged and is increasingly being encountered in museum studies - the Museum Thinker.
-The need to think and find innovative approaches in museums and about museums that will contribute to the relevance of museums in the present moment led to the growing number of experts of different educational profiles who deal with the role, the mission and therefore with the position of the museum in the time we live.
-How can a contemporary museum with its program activities affect people who work in it, its visitors, the media, the local community, the museum community or a public opinion?
-These are all questions that we will be answered by giving examples from the activities of the Gallery of Matica srpska and similar close institutions in the region with which it actively cooperates.
+The position of the museum as a traditional, slow, and very often conservative institution in modern society prone to rapid and unpredictable changes is very complex and challenging.
+Museum experts must at the same time listen to the needs of the public, follow their interests, but also recognize/anticipate all the issues that life in the modern age brings to the individual, family, profession, city, state, and civilization.
+Therefore, a museum expert must be well-informed, widely educated, proactive, extremely creative, and to a certain extent even a magician in order to be able to overcome all the challenges that may be found in his way.
+On these foundations, a new museum profession emerged, which is increasingly encountered in museum studies – that of the museum thinker.
+From the need to reflect on the museum and find innovative approaches that will contribute to the relevance of the museum in modern times has now appeared a growing number of experts of various educational profiles who deal with the role, mission, and thus the place of the museum in contemporary times.
+How can a contemporary museum, through its program activities, influence the people who work in it, its visitors, the media, the local community, the museum community or public opinion?
+These are all questions that we will answer with examples from the activities of the Matica Srpska Gallery and institutions close to it in the region with which it actively cooperates.